Tuesday April 30th to

 This module, which includes a half day of leisure, includes a profound way of accessing relationship systems: ‘Walking in the Field.’

-The final module, three days in London, invites the group to go deeply into personal and family dynamics.
+The second module, three days in London, invites the group to go more deeply into personal and family dynamics.

 Designed to resource and strengthen participants, this module is built around family constellations in their original form and is facilitated by guest trainer Lynn Stoney.